 Ms. Haley has extensive chamber music, orchestral, opera, and choral experience at both collegiate and pre-college levels.
 She a member of the Southeast Texas Suzuki Association (STXSA), the Suzuki Association of the Americas, and the international music fraternity Sigma Alpha Iota.
 Lauren Haley Studios is affiliated with the Eastman School of Music.

-Lauren performs on a 1750’s Thomas Smith violin, a 1930’s Francois Lotte bow, and a modern viola.
+Lauren performs on a 1750’s violin by Thomas Smith (violinmaker to King George III) along with two 1930’s Francois Lotte bows and a modern viola.
 Lauren also enjoys piano, voice, and conducting.

 Evelyn Wing-Yan Lam